SAP-samples/abap-cheat-sheets/02_Structures.md

         END OF address_n.
     ```

-- **Deep structures**: Contains at least one internal table, reference type, or string as a component.
+- **Deep structures**: Contain at least one internal table, reference type, or string as a component.
     ``` abap
     DATA: BEGIN OF address_d,
             name    TYPE string VALUE `Mr. Duncan Pea`,